approov/quickstart-flutter-httpclient/README.md

 ```
 $ flutter run
 ```

+You should now be able to use the app to say hello and get shapes.

+See the following sections if you have a problem with building or running.

+### Android Potential Issues
-For Android: if the Android build fails with `Manifest merger failed : Attribute application@label value=([...]) from AndroidManifest.xml:11:9-46 is also present at [approov-sdk.aar] AndroidManifest.xml:12:9-41 value=(@string/app_name)`, then open `quickstart-flutter-httpclient/approov_http_client/example/android/app/src/main/AndroidManifest.xml` in an editor and make the following changes.
+If the Android build fails with `Manifest merger failed : Attribute application@label value=([...]) from AndroidManifest.xml:11:9-46 is also present at [approov-sdk.aar] AndroidManifest.xml:12:9-41 value=(@string/app_name)`, then open `quickstart-flutter-httpclient/approov_http_client/example/android/app/src/main/AndroidManifest.xml` in an editor and make the following changes.

 - Add the schema as an attribute in the `manifest` tag: